colorglass/seL4_rpi4/apps/comm-crypto-rpc-relay/README.md

 Raspberry Pi 4B sends to and receives from GCS.

-Utilizing SMP.
+Utilizing SMP provided by Elf-Loader.

 Relay packets from/to Pixhawk to/from GCS.
-Use encryption.
+Use GEC encryption from/to Raspberry Pi to/from GCS.

 Separate MAVLink message frames into blocks.